 Everyone knows that in the Orient, golf is far closer to religion than a game and hey presto, the area has not just one but two golf courses within walking distance, ie Hampstead and Highgate.
 The former is frequented by Woody Johnson, the US Ambassador to the UK and was the golf course of choice for past Prime Ministers, including Sir Harold Wilson.

 A name-check of locals is like reading a Who’s Who list.
-It numbers captains of industry, dignitaries, monarchs, music, TV stars and all manner of luminaries in the celebrity firmament, such as Elizabeth Taylor, Ringo Starr, Lulu, Peter Sellers, Sting, Annie Lennox, George Michael, Ricky Gervais and many others.
+It numbers captains of industry, dignitaries, monarchs, music, TV stars and luminaries in the celebrity firmament, such as Elizabeth Taylor, Ringo Starr, Lulu, Peter Sellers, Sting, Annie Lennox, George Michael, Ricky Gervais and many others.

 A super-mansion of the highest calibre in these beauteous environs is yours for a mere £10m to £20m, which on a square footage basis represents an 80% discount on what you would be relieved of in the golden triangle of Mayfair, Knightsbridge and Belgravia.
 All in all, a spectacularly good deal, especially when you factor in that priceless commodity, ‘quality of life’.

-In the 17th and 18th Century, wealthy Londoners would escape the stench of the capital by taking a horse and carriage up the hill to Hampstead, in order to enjoy the healing waters of this leafy environment.
-With the constrictions of lockdown, this has created a similar exodus of wealthy central-London dwellers, looking to stretch out in more capacious gardens.
+In the 17th and 18th Centuries, wealthy Londoners would escape the stench of the capital by taking a horse and carriage up the hill to Hampstead, to enjoy the healing waters of this leafy environment.
+The constrictions of lockdown, have created a similar exodus of wealthy central London dwellers, looking to stretch out in more extensive gardens.
 Super-mansions in the coveted North London patch are like mini boutique hotels, with all the facilities for entertaining and leisure under one roof.
 Everything from luxury indoor swimming pools and Wellness Spas, hairdressing salons, private gyms, cinemas, ballrooms, wine cellars and in some cases, accommodation for 25 Classic cars are available – for a price.
 All this, just a 15 minute off-peak journey from the centre of London.
 Where else could you find these facilities so close to the financial hub of the world?

 These former Hong Kong residents know more about English literature and culture than some of the native population.
 Can you blame them wanting a piece of our heritage?
 This is utopia for them, with our tolerant, liberal society that’s a far cry from the repressive tyranny of the Chinese state.